 To achieve this goal, awesome has been designed as a framework window manager.
 It's extremely fast, small, dynamic and heavily extensible using the Lua programming language.

-We provide an easily usable and very-well documented API to configure and define the behaviour of your window manager.
+We provide a documented API to configure and define the behavior of your window manager.

 Features and non-features

-- First window manager using asynchronous XCB library instead of the old synchronous Xlib: make awesome less subject to latency than many window managers;
+- First window manager using the asynchronous XCB library instead of the old, synchronous Xlib, which makes awesome less subject to latency compared to other window managers.

-- No mouse needed: everything can be performed with keyboard;
+- No mouse needed: everything can be performed with the keyboard.

-- Real multihead support (XRandR, Xinerama or Zaphod mode) with per screen desktops (tags);
+- Real multihead support (XRandR) with per screen desktops (tags).

-- Implement many Freedesktop standards: EWMH, XDG Base Directory, XEmbed, Desktop Notification, System Tray;
+- Implements many Freedesktop standards: EWMH, XDG Base Directory, XEmbed, Desktop Notification, System Tray.

-- Doesn't distinguish between layers: there is no floating or tiled layer;
+- Does not distinguish between layers: there is no floating or tiled layer.

-- Use tags instead of workspaces: allow to place clients on several tags, and display several tags at the same time;
+- Uses tags instead of workspaces: allow to place clients on several tags, and display several tags at the same time.

 - And more.